tpbilton/BUSMap/README.md

 data(manuka)         # load data in BUSMap
 ref <- manuka$ref    # matrix of reference read counts
 alt <- manuka$alt    # matrix of alternate read counts
-OPGP <- manuka$OPGP  # Vector of OPGPs
+parHap <- parHap     # Matrix of parental haplotypes
 ```

-A linkage map can be computed via the Bayesian hierarchical HMM using the `computeMap` function:
+A linkage map can be computed via the Bayesian hierarchical HMM using the `computeMapSeq` function:
 ```
 ## Simulation parameters
 burn = 5000  # burn-in period